-Trade Setup for Friday: Top 13 things to know before Opening Bell
+Trade Setup for Friday: Top 13 things to know before opening bell

 Put options data

-This was followed by 11,000 strike price, which now holds 17.49 lakh contracts in open interest and 11,500 strike price, which has now accumulated 17.11 lakh contracts in open interest.
+This is followed by an 11,600 strike price, which now holds 25.53 lakh contracts in open interest and 11,500 strike price, which has now accumulated 24.62 lakh contracts in open interest.

 Stocks with a high delivery percentage

-High delivery percentage suggests that investors are accepting the delivery of the stock, which means that investors are bullish on it.
+High delivery percentage suggests investors are accepting delivery of the stock, which means investors are bullish on it.

 A decrease in open interest, along with an increase in price, mostly indicates short covering.